mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

  ![](screenshots/select-product-category.PNG)

- However, If you start introducing additional dimensions, once you get to three or more the reccomender starts reccomending a flat detail level table, as that is the common use case for several dimensions with no measures.
+ However, If you start introducing additional dimensions, once you get to three or more the recommender starts reccomending a flat detail level table, as that is the common use case for several dimensions with no measures.
 Without measures there can't be aggregation.

  ![](screenshots/add-product-name.PNG)